-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources for on-going waste management (E.g. staff, equipment, and budget).
-Pollution, fire, security and health risks; infrastructure failure.
-Should more than 100m3 of general waste or 80m3 of hazardous waste be stored for longer than 90 days on site, the storage of such waste should adhere to the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008), as amended, (NEM:WA) "National Norms and Standards for the Storage of Waste", as contained in Government Notice 926 of 29 November 2013.
-No burning of waste is allowed on site.
-Although nothing is mentioned about composting in the Report, the applicant is reminded that composting is considered a form of treatment of waste and as such, should more than 10 tons a day be composted, the applicant is required to have a waste management licence in place for composting. then yearly audits of operations vs EMPr to identify those requirements that are not being met.
-Adequate annual Budgets.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources for on-going waste management (E.g. staff, equipment, and budget). security and health Should more than 100m of general waste or 80m of hazardous waste be stored for longer than 90 days on site, the storage of such waste should adhere to the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008), as amended, (NEM:WA) "National Norms and Standards for the Storage of Waste", as contained in Government Notice 926 of 29 November 2013.
+No burning of waste is allowed on site. then yearly audits of operations vs EMPr to identify those requirements that are not being met.
+Responsibility: Adequate annual Budgets.
 On-going employment of staff.
 To be determined when required.